Plnt/lightning-lizards/README.md

 ## Next

-The next show is July 28th 2015, 17:00 in the Orange conf room.
+The next show is October 19th 2015, 17:00 in the Orange conf room.

 ## Speakers

+  - jmatejka: Inteligentlly Designed Null
   * You?

 For past talks, take a look [here](#past).